tamrat-bay/wix-challenge-1/README.md

 ### Made by Tamrat Bayeh

 ### This project was made using React, Node, Typescript and MongoDB.
+I have created initial mock data for the DB cars collection.

 ## User operations
 ### C - user can create new car object by clicking "Add new car".